NCTraCSIDSci/macrovisits/README.md

 The code was developed and validated using data from the National COVID Cohort Collaborative (N3C), which networked data from >90 partner sites.
 While designed to be generalizable, site-specific tuning may be necessary for other OMOP-based systems.

+This repository contains code developed by the TraCS Data Science Lab, which is part of the School of Medicine at the University of North Carolina at Chapel Hill.
+This code may have been modified from its original form to protect proprietary information and improve interpretability out of context.
+For example, most paths have been censored.

 ## More Information on N3C
 https://covid.cd2h.org/
 http://ncats.nih.gov/research/research-activities/n3c/overview